jerome192/Linux-security/README.md

 Each department requires controlled access based on business responsibilities.

-The environment is designed to practice:
+The environment is designed to provide a realistic setting for investigating Linux configuration, access controls, services, permissions, and other security weaknesses.

-- User and group management
-- File ownership
-- Linux permissions
-- Access control
-- System enumeration
-- Security assessment
-- Hardening

 ---